Ellie-Lucky-Go-Mochi/Escape-Room/md/README.md

 6. Delete unused images in image folder and unused image links in README

 ## Functions ##
 1. function MakeUserArray(username):

         a. creates the MakeUserArray object each time a user plays the game by inserting the variable username.
         b. the user is then assigned a property name (username) and property score (score) and stored in an array userArray.
         c.
 This is only used in the index.html page load.
 2. Local Storage:

-        a. function saveLocalStorageArray() : will save userArray to local storage using the stringify method (also described later) with the key 'current user'.
+        a. function saveLocalStorageArray()

+                (i) will save userArray to local storage using the stringify method (also described later) with the key 'current user'.

-        b. function parseLocalStorageArray = retrieves the userArray with the key 'current user'.
+        b. function parseLocalStorageArray

+                (i) retrieves the userArray with the key 'current user'.

         c.
-It is used in all three game html pages - index.html, Game.html, scoreBoard.html.
+Both functions are used in all three game html pages - index.html, Game.html, scoreBoard.html.

 3. Riddles:

-        a. createRiddleArray
+        a. function createRiddleArray

-                1. (new.Riddle) creates all the riddles to be used later with random riddle function.
+                (i) (new.Riddle) creates all the riddles to be used later with random riddle function.
-                2. dependent on the riddle function constructor
+                (ii) dependent on the riddle function constructor

-        b. function Riddle
+        b. function Riddle (object constructor)

-                1. constructs the riddle.
+                (i) constructs the Riddle objects and pushes it into the riddleArray.
-                2. has four choice answers that compare to the right answer.
+                (ii) has four choice answers that compare to the right answer.
-                3. createRiddleArray is dependent on this.
+                (iii) createRiddleArray is dependent on this.
 4. Questions Loop through:

         a. function nextQuestion()

-                1. hides and shows each question and 4 answer buttons.
+                (i) hides and shows each question and 4 answer buttons.
-                2. checks answer to determine correct or incorrect.
+                (ii) checks answer to determine correct or incorrect.
-                3. decrements round until 0 then displays userscore.
+                (iii) decrements round until 0 then displays userscore.

 ## Methods ##